apache/ignite-3/examples/README.md

 * `PersistentPageMemoryStorageExample` - demonstrates the usage of the PageMemory storage engine configured with a persistent data region.
 * `RocksDbStorageExample` - demonstrates the usage of the RocksDB storage engine.

-## Running the examples with an Ignite node within a Docker container
+## Running examples with an Ignite node within a Docker container

 1. Open the Ignite project in your IDE of choice.